-1. Build the circuit in Figure 3, using identical resistors R = 10 K Ω and identical capacitors $C = 0.01 \ \mu$ F. Measure the values of each capacitor utilized.
+1. Build the circuit in Figure 3, using 2 identical resistors R = 10 K and 2 identical capacitors $C = 0.01 \mu\text{F}$.
 Use the same square input as in item 1, section 7.3 above and display it on Channel 1.

-2. Display V{out} on Channel 2 and adjust the timebase to display 2-3 complete cycles of the signals.
+2. Display V{out} on Channel 2 and adjust the timebase to display 2 complete cycles of the signals.

-3. Use the oscilloscope measurement capability to measure the two delay times t{PHL} and t{PLH} between the input and output signals.
+3. Use the scope measurement capability to measure the two delay times t{PHL} and t{PLH} between the input and output signals.

-4. Get a hardcopy output from the oscilloscope display with both waveforms and the measured values.
+4. Get a hardcopy output from the scope display with both waveforms and the measured values.
 Turn this hardcopy in as part of your lab report.